 6 – Blood and Steel:

-Blood and Steel brings to the forefront a ‘hardcore tactical combat simulation with a lot of ‘what if’ scenarios.’
+Blood and Steel bring to the forefront a ‘hardcore tactical combat simulation with a lot of ‘what if’ scenarios.’
 This entrant in our Warband mods lineup includes a treasure chest of new items, reworked sieges for towns and castles, a plethora of gameplay alterations and completely rebalanced faction armies.

 What’s more, the latest revamp also lets you ride to war on the back of a camel.
 And don’t go looking around for any dwarves or pointy-eared elves as you won’t find them roaming around these areas.